Blueberry Loaf Cake with Cornmeal

-Here’s a no-fuss blueberry loaf cake recipe that will remind you of a favorite muffin or fruity cornbread, only it’s in cake form.
+Blueberries baked with cornmeal — doesn’t that sound just like summer?
+Here’s a no-fuss, not too sweet blueberry loaf cake recipe that will remind you of a cornmeal muffin or fruity cornbread, only in the form of a cake!

-Everyone needs a handful of back-pocket recipes for using up fresh berries (that is, if you and your household ever get tired of gobbling them up by the handful, which I admit is my own secret favorite way).
+Everyone needs a few back-pocket recipes for using up fresh berries (that is, if you ever get tired of gobbling them up by the handful, which I admit is my personal favorite way to eat them :).

-The rustic texture of this cake gets even better a day or two after baking — it’s a “keeper” cake, which to me is code word for “slice thickly and slather with butter and jam.”
+The texture of this cake gets even better a day or two after baking — it’s a “keeper” cake, which to me is code word for “slice into thick slabs and slather with butter and jam.”

 Ingredients